FatamaOkasha/BeginnerReactProjects/README.md

 The Pizza menu project was bootstrapped with [Create React App].

-This a small simple project practing components, props, jsx, rendering lists and conditional rendering without functionality
+This a small simple project practicing components, props, jsx, rendering lists and conditional rendering without functionality

 In the project directory, you can run:
 ### `npm start` to run it in local host